chadgeary/cloudblock/playbooks/README.md

 echo PATH="\$PATH:~/.local/bin" >> .bashrc
 source ~/.bashrc

+# Optionally, reboot the raspberry pi
+# This may be required if the system was months out date before installing updates!
+sudo reboot

-# Clone project and change to playbooks directory
+# Clone the cloudblock project and change to playbooks directory
 git clone https://github.com/chadgeary/cloudblock && cd cloudblock/playbooks/

 # Set Variables